 It seems a good time to reprise an earlier post on this blog, about where we see the United States strategically in another fifteen to twenty years.
 Much of what Hoffman calls for we thought a good idea, too.
 While we have a slightly different idea about the future of aircraft carriers, we are not far from each other.
 Building an armed force that is preparing to fight World War III is not in the best interests of the United States.
 It is important to understand what the world will look like in the next few decades to best decide how to develop a military force that will be effective and useful.
-It was called Strategic Environment 2025.
-We are revising it slightly and renaming it Strategic Environment 2030.
+We call it the Strategic Environment 2025.
+It is reprinted below with some modification from its original form.

 Building a force designed to fight a specific number of Major Theater Wars is a mistake.
 The force should be designed to respond to a realistic assessment of requirements and have certain capabilities built in and based on a realistic estimate of future conflict.
 Most of that conflict will occur within the region of the world described by Thomas P. M. Barnett as the “non-integrated gap.”
 It is the locations within this “gap” wherein the United States will find itself increasingly fighting and involving itself in humanitarian operations.

 The US must be able to discern developing problems in time to do something about them, i.e., information dominance, then move the necessary power, be that combat or humanitarian, to the needed point of crisis.
 This information dominance must not be restricted to agencies within the Department of Defense.
-Other agencies, such as the Department of State, U.S.A.I.D., and Department of Energy, and the major intelligence services, among others, must have the capability of input as well as retrieval of data from this information dominance “system.”
+Other agencies, such as the Department of State, U.S.A.I.D., and Department of Energy, among others, must have the capability of input as well as retrieval of data from this information dominance “system.”
 While such a “system” will have a technical component, it is a mistake to believe that it is entirely such, as input from people on the ground within those regions as well as from non-traditional sources like academia, humanitarian agencies, non-governmental organizations, and the United Nations will be critical.
-(I am fully aware of the controversy of involving academia in such matters.)

 Once taking full advantage of Information Dominance, the Force of the Future will have three fundamental characteristics: (1) Strategic Agility, (2) Precision Strike, and (3) Integrated Defense.
 Exploiting information dominance made possible by advances in technology will enhance all of these characteristics.

 Decreased Forward Basing.
-By 2030, Europe will have continued the maturation progress already demonstrated and the need to maintain American forces in Europe will have passed.
-The Koreas will likely have reunited and the need to maintain forces in Northeast Asia will have been reduced considerably.
-If the Koreas have not become reunited, North Korea will become increasingly irrelevant in security considerations.
+By 2025, Europe will have continued the maturation progress already demonstrated.
+The need to maintain American forces in Europe will have passed.
+The Koreas will have reunited and the need to maintain forces in Northeast Asia will have been reduced considerably.
 Should the European and Korean/Japanese bases become unavailable, which is likely, the United States military must be able to transport itself anywhere in the world in sufficiently short a time to be strategically useful.
 This will also entail increased and innovative use of pre-positioned equipment and stockpiles.

 Increased asymmetric attack.
 Most potential enemies will recognize that they cannot meet the United States in conventional military combat.
 They will increasingly resort to asymmetric tactics.
 Such attacks will be by conventional terrorism (bombings, shootings, kidnapping), unconventional terrorism (NBC attacks or holding cities or areas hostage to NBC attack), small unit attacks (irregular paramilitary units and raids by specially trained military units), use of IEDs, and information attacks (computer hacking, destructive viruses, stealth-spy viruses, conventional espionage).
 It will also take the form of piracy, arms trade, drug trafficking, and trafficking in human beings.